News

 Overview of North Carolina’s Prison Education Programs

 Like many other states, North Carolina’s approach to prison education is multi-tiered and varied.
 With inmates coming from different backgrounds, cultures, and educational levels, the population of NC prisoners has access to many programs suited to their needs.
-Not only does the North Carolina Department of Corrections offer basic adult education to inmates, they partner with universities and community colleges statewide to offer qualifying inmates access to higher education.
+Not only does the North Carolina Department of Corrections offer basic adult education to inmates, but they

 Read More »